Getting Started

 alt: 78.0

-Three VMs will be started: one for the satellite node iss
+Three VMs will be started: one for the satellite node iss, one for

-, and one for the VCE server vce
+the ground station arlington, and one for the VCE server vce.
+For

-simplicity, we are using the same VM type (c4.4xlarge
+simplicity, we are using the same VM type (c4.4xlarge) and AMI

 The framework will automate several tasks: